golanlevin/ExperimentalCapture/README.md

 Primary Author: [Golan Levin](http://flong.com), Carnegie Mellon University<br />
 Curricular Materials for CMU Course 60-461/60-761/16-461<br />

 > <small>This is an interdisciplinary course in experimental media practices that arise from using devices to "capture" the world.
 We will survey state-of-the-art techniques and emerging ideas, in the industry and in academia, to capture, model, and render objects, people, places and events.
 The course evaluation will be project-based, in which students will capture a wide variety of things, and develop projects around the data they collect.
-We will cover capture techniques including motion capture, video-based capture, panoramic and multispectral imaging, depth sensors, 3D scanners, hand and eye-gaze trackers; classic and contemporary representations of face and body pose and motion; and recent progress in animation, synthesis, classification, and rehabilitation on new forms of displays.
-Please note that there are usage/materials fees associated with this course.</small>
+We will cover capture techniques including motion capture, video-based capture, panoramic and multispectral imaging, depth sensors, 3D scanners, hand and eye-gaze trackers; classic and contemporary representations of face and body pose and motion; and recent progress in animation, synthesis, classification, and rehabilitation on new forms of displays.</small>

 ---